bitwes/GodotEditorHandles/ideas.md

 * Expand from center option.
 Currently it is "expand from center", but it should get an option and have more handles so it can be used both ways.

+# Handle drawing resource
+Could add a bunch of handle drawing resources, and allow the user to make their own so that they can make handles look however they'd like.

 # How to break everything
 * Rename the variable.
 Renaming the variable will lose all settings on all instances.
     * I doubt there is anything that can be done to about this, but it would be nice.